bharagha/edge-ai-suites-smartnvr/metro-ai-suite/smart-nvr/docs/user-guide/get-started.md

 #### 2. Ensure VLM Service Availability
 Verify the VLM microservice is running and accessible at the configured endpoint.

-> **⚠️ Important Notes**:
-> - This feature is experimental and may be unstable due to underlying Frigate GenAI implementation
-> - Requires VLM microservice to be running
-> - Disabled by default for system stability

 #### 3. Set Environment Variable
 ```bash
 export NVR_GENAI=true